 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-2. Undertake analysis, inquiry and stakeholder consultation to identify process and systems improvement opportunities within a manufacturing context
+- Undertake analysis and inquiry to identify process and systems improvement opportunities within a manufacturing context

 Please note: international students should refer to this page to get an indicative course cost.